MycroftAI/documentation/docs/mycroft-technologies/mycroft-core/plugins/tts.md

 ```

-The `super()` call does some setup adding specific options to how mycroft will preprocess the sentence.
+The `super()` call does some setup adding specific options to how Mycroft will preprocess the sentence.

-- `audio_ext`: filetype of output, possible options 'wav' and 'mp3'
+- `audio_ext`: filetype of output, possible options 'wav' and 'mp3'.
-- `phonetec_spelling`, True if Mycroft should preprocess some difficult to pronounce words (ex spotify) or provide the raw text to the tts.
+- `phonetec_spelling`, True if Mycroft should preprocess some difficult to pronounce words (eg spotify) or provide the raw text to the TTS.
-- `ssml_tags`: list of valid SSML tags for the TTS if any, otherwise None
+- `ssml_tags`: list of valid SSML tags for the TTS if any, otherwise None.
-- validator a special class that verifies that the TTS is working in the current configuration.
+- `validator`: a special class that verifies that the TTS is working in the current configuration.

-It also regisers the module's config from the mycroft configuration in `self.config` as well as the current language in `self.lang`
+It also registers the module's config from the [Mycroft configuration](../../../using-mycroft-ai/customizations/config-manager.md) in `self.config` as well as the current language in `self.lang`

 For the following config snippet